23 Oct Kristen’s Burn out blessing

 I’ve been running from predator anxiety for my whole life and now I didn’t feel protected anywhere and vulnerable everywhere.

 My General Practitioner had prescribed medication which initially helped, and I was able to work around my usual trigger points to avoid potential anxiety-provoking situations.
 Over time I was not able to hold myself together anymore.
 I thought to myself “Kristen, you used to be a therapist!
 You should know how to pull yourself together.
 You work at Microsoft!
 You have a great job with the best company on the planet!
 Get your &%& together!”

 With my best friend in tow, I was back at my doctor’s office.
 I was afraid I was losing my mind, had a tumor in my head or something was seriously wrong with me.
 I couldn’t think.
 I couldn’t even ride in a car to the airport without having the driver pull over to let me curl up and sob.
 I was angry for no reason and at times my mind feels like it seized up and evaporated down my spine.

 I told my doctor I needed time off.
-She was happy that I had I finally realized this, agreed that I had deteriorated over the past year and said “this will not end well if you don’t take time off”.
-Not everyone has the supportive family, employer, doctor etc. I was so thankful to be heard, seen and understood.
+She was happy that I had finally realized this, agreed that I had deteriorated over the past year and said: “This will not end well if you don’t take time off”.
+Not everyone has a supportive family, employer, doctor, etc. I was so thankful to be heard, seen and understood.

 So many of us are looking with wide eyes to be seen and heard but not often are people looking back <paraphrasing from a coworker>